oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 This script does all the deployment in a few simple commands.
 First, the src files are pulled from the repository and unzipped.
 The react-scripts are installed, while permissions are enabled for them.
 The **npm run deploy** script runs both the build and deploy_to_oci.sh script that implements OCI CLI to bulk upload the build directory to the bucket **movie-app**.

-## Task 3: Test app and compare code
+## Task 3: Understand how to use the API in the MovieStreamAI App

 The web page is hosted in object storage as a light-weight deployment.
 The script from the previous command **npm run deploy** used a renaming convention to modify the index.html file.
 This allows the index.html to read the files in the object storage.